Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ### Create two instances of a web app

 You'll need two instances of a web app that run in different Azure regions for this tutorial.
-We'll use the region pair East US/West US as our two regions and create two quick web apps.
+We'll use the region pair East US/West US as our two regions and create two quick empty web apps.
 Feel free to choose you're own regions or use existing web apps if you already have some deployed.

-I'm going to use a single resource group for all resources to make management and clean-up simpler, however consider using separate resource groups for each region as this will further isolate your resources.
+I'm going to use a single resource group for all resources to make management and clean-up simpler, however consider using separate resource groups for each region/resource as this will further isolate your resources.

 Run the following command to create your resource group.
 Replace the placeholder for "resource-group-name".